-Major General Frank Richards cleared his throat and straightened his tie as he glared at the red handset extended toward him with ill-disguised contempt.
-He never needed to communicate with the Canberra Deep Space Communication Complex before, nor had he ever expected to.
-Monitoring the Voyager probes was a cake walk, nothing anyone thought would actually produce results in their lifetime.
-Just the thought of assigning American scientists to study drifting wonky boxes filled with pictures and music for aliens to find seemed like liberal bullshit to a man such as Major General Richards.
-Such a task was a waste of money and time, therefore certainly best exported to the Australians, in the Major General’s humble opinion.
+Major General Frank Richards cleared his throat and straightened his tie as he glared at the red handset extended toward him.
+He had never needed to communicate with the Canberra Deep Space Communication Complex before, nor had he ever expected to.
+Monitoring the Voyager probes was a cakewalk, and he’d never actually thought it would produce results—at least not in his lifetime.
+The thought of assigning American scientists to study drifting wonky boxes filled with pictures and music for aliens to find was goofy liberal bullshit.
+In his humble opinion, such a task was a waste of time and money, thus best exported to the Australians.

-But now, here he was, woken up in the middle of the night just because Australia had misplaced the damn probes.
+But now, here he was, woken up in the middle of the night because Australia had misplaced the damn probes.
 What a crock.
-The Major General wanted to get this over with as soon as humanly possible, go back to bed, and then wake up in a world that definitely included no Australians.
+The men and women sitting among him in the control room of NASA’s Jet Propulsion Laboratory didn’t deserve to be robbed of their time over such a silly fuck up.
+The Major General wanted to get this over and done with as soon as humanly possible, go back to bed, and wake up in a world without any Australians.

 “Oh, g’day mate, most folks call me Pete.”

-“Pete, do you realize who you’re talking to?
-Please state your rank and address me appropriately.
+“Pete, then.
+Do you realize who you’re talking to?
+Please state your rank and address me with appropriate respect.
 I am the head of NASA, a Major General.”

 Some lip smacking that sounded like gum chewing traveled from Australia and into the Major General’s earpiece, followed by a slurp and satisfied sigh.
-The Major General swore he could smell beer through the phone.
+The Major General swore he smelled beer through the phone.